-She’s one of the most iconic figures in world history: a queen whose reign has outlasted all other British monarchs and most other world leaders, too.
-But though she stands for the continuity and tradition of the English monarchy, Elizabeth II’s reign has been anything but predictable.
-Since she took the throne in 1952, the queen has redefined what it means to be a monarch—and withstood a tremendous amount of change within her family, her country, and the world.
+She was one of the most iconic figures in world history: a queen whose reign had outlasted all other British monarchs and most other world leaders, too.
+But though she stood for the continuity and tradition of the English monarchy, Elizabeth II’s reign was anything but predictable.
+From the time she took the throne in 1952 to her death in 2022, the queen redefined what it meant to be a monarch—and withstood a tremendous amount of change within her family, her country and the world.

 “Change is a constant,” said the monarch as she addressed Parliament during her Golden Jubilee in 2002, “managing it has become an expanding discipline.
 The way we embrace it defines our future.”
 Here are some of the most dramatic changes during Elizabeth’s reign:

-Today, the monarchy takes advantage of smartphones and social media to shape its public image.
-It has presences on platforms like Twitter and Instagram and employs adigital engagement planner to craft its online message.
+By the end of her reign, the monarchy takes advantage of smartphones and social media to shape its public image.
+It developed presences on platforms like Twitter and Instagram and has employed a digital engagement planner to craft its online message.
 The monarchy may no longer be as private, but its message is still impeccably controlled.

-When Elizabeth took the throne, Northern Ireland had been ruled by Protestant unionists who favored remaining part of the United Kingdom for decades.
+When Elizabeth took the throne, Northern Ireland had been ruled by Protestant Unionists who favored remaining part of the United Kingdom for decades.
 But in 1968, tensions over whether Northern Ireland should become part of the Republic of Ireland, the sovereign state with which it shares an island, boiled over.
-During the Troubles, the 30-year conflict that followed, Elizabeth watched Northern Ireland explode into a seemingly endless cycle of violence marked by bombings, riots and guerrilla warfare.
-Meanwhile, the queenvisited Northern Ireland in 1977 despite protests and threats.
+During the Troubles, the 30-year conflict that followed, Elizabeth watched Northern Ireland explode into a seemingly endless cycle of violence marked by bombings (including the IRA assassination of her second cousin, Lord Louis Mountbatten), riots and guerrilla warfare.
+Meanwhile, the queen visited Northern Ireland in 1977 despite protests and threats.

-Today, Elizabeth is the monarch of just 16 countries known as commonwealth realms.
+At her death, Elizabeth was the monarch of just 16 countries known as commonwealth realms.
 “The Commonwealth bears no resemblance to the empires of the past,” she said in 1953, perhaps anticipating the end of the British empire.
 “It is an entirely new conception, built on the highest qualities of the spirit of man: friendship, loyalty and the desire for freedom and peace.
-To that new conception of an equal partnership of nations and races I shall give myself heart and soul every day of my life.”
+To that new conception of an equal partnership of nations and races, I shall give myself heart and soul every day of my life.”

-But over the years, the royal family learned it’s not immune to scandal.
+But over the years, the royal family learned it is not immune to scandal.
 Princess Margaret divorced in 1978, and in 1992 Prince Charles and Princess Diana separated, turning the family’s business into a worldwide obsession fueled by tabloid speculation and paparazzi photographs.
-In a break with the past, Elizabethurged them to divorce, which they did in 1996.
-Today, divorce is no longer taboo and the family’s ups and downs, from Diana’s tragic death in 1998 to Prince William and Harry’s well publicized weddings, are no longer under wraps.
+In a break with the past, Elizabeth urged them to divorce, which they did in 1996.
+Today, divorce is no longer taboo and the family’s ups and downs, from Diana’s tragic death in 1997 to Prince William and Harry’s well-publicized weddings and filial conflicts, are no longer under wraps.

 When Elizabeth took the throne, the monarchy was the most accessible it had ever been—if you compared it to the days in which monarchs simply hid within their castles and rarely, if ever, came in contact with their subjects.
 But the early days of Elizabeth’s reign were still relatively sheltered, and her subjects were more likely to get a glimpse of their queen from far away or on television than in person.
 Though she went on trips as queen, she only interacted with dignitaries when she did so.

-That changed in 1970, when Elizabeth went onher first “walkabout” during a trip to New Zealand.
-The practice—a limited meet-and-greet with excited crowds—has been a tradition ever since, and has put Elizabeth in direct contact with thousands of subjects over the years.
+That changed in 1970, when Elizabeth went on her first “walkabout” during a trip to New Zealand.
+The practice—a limited meet-and-greet with excited crowds—became a new tradition, putting Elizabeth in direct contact with thousands of subjects over the years.

 Elizabeth was just 25 when she took the throne, and when she met foreign dignitaries, presidents and prime ministers she was often the new kid in the room.
 World leaders who were in power at the time she was crowned included Winston Churchill, Josef Stalin and Dwight David Eisenhower—towering male figureheads who couldn’t have been more different than the young queen.

-But during over 65 years on the throne, Elizabeth hasoutlasted them all, becoming a potent symbol ofcontinuity even as the world has changed around her.
-Today, she is a figure just as formidable as the old-school leaders who came before her.
-It’s unclear if and when she will give up her place on the throne, but for now she’s the longest-lasting British monarch of all time.
+But during her more than six decades on the throne, Elizabeth outlasted them all, becoming a potent symbol of continuity even as the world has changed around her.
+At her death, she was a figure as formidable as the old-school leaders who came before her: the longest-lasting British monarch of all time.